nosuchtim/keykitwasm/README.md

 # KeyKit WebAssembly

-A WebAssembly port of **KeyKit**, the algorithmic music programming language and MIDI toolkit originally created by Tim Thompson at AT&T Bell Labs.

-KeyKit is a powerful environment for music composition, MIDI processing, and interactive graphics.
-This port enables KeyKit to run directly in web browsers using Emscripten and modern web APIs.
+This is a WebAssembly port of **KeyKit**, enabling KeyKit to run directly in web browsers using Emscripten and modern web APIs.

 ## What is KeyKit?

-KeyKit is a programming language and graphical toolkit for MIDI.
+KeyKit is a programming language and graphical toolkit for MIDI manipulation and experimentation, originally created by Tim Thompson at AT&T Bell Labs.
 Key capabilities include:

 - **Algorithmic Composition** - Generate music programmatically
 - **MIDI Processing** - Real-time manipulation of MIDI streams